Expansion of Heathrow Airport: Third runway and additional terminal

 In January 2009, the then Transport Secretary Geoff Hoon announced that the UK government supported the expansion of Heathrow by building a third runway, 2200 m long serving a new passenger terminal, a hub for public and private transport set apart from the Central hub between terminals 2 and 3, the southern hub of 4 and western hub of Terminal 5.
 The government would encourage the airport operator (BAA) to apply for planning permission and to carry out the work.
 The government anticipated that the new runway would be operational in 2015 or soon after.
 In 2009 the government stipulated it would limit extra flights to 125,000 per year until 2020, rather than the full capacity of circa 222,000.
 The third runway plans drafted involve compulsory acquisition and demolition of approximately 700 homes for which 125% market value would be paid to compensate families.

-In January 2009 more detailed plans for a third runway were government backed subject to funding, legal and parliamentary approval, together with a terminal which would include a Heathrow Hub railway station to provide the first extra-London rail link using the Great Western Main Line, perhaps at the global definition of "high speed", involving the national High Speed 2 new railway project.
+In January 2009, more detailed plans for a third runway were government backed subject to funding, legal and parliamentary approval, together with a terminal which would include a Heathrow Hub railway station to provide the first extra-London rail link using the Great Western Main Line, perhaps at the global definition of "high speed", involving the national High Speed 2 new railway project.

-In March 2010 the route for High Speed 2 was announced.
+In March 2010, the route for High Speed 2 was announced.
 It did not include a direct connection with Heathrow, but did include a new station at Old Oak Common before reaching the London terminus of Paddington – also served by Crossrail.

 On 12 May 2010, expansion was cancelled as part of the coalition agreement agreed by the new Conservative-Liberal Democrat government.
 BAA formally dropped its plans on 24 May 2010.
 However, London First, a lobby group representing many of London's businesses and major employers, continued to press the coalition government to rethink their opposition to the expansion of the airport.

 On 1 July 2015, the Airports Commission recommended the third runway with further terminal, with a projected capacity (on completion) of 740,000 flights per year.

 On 25 June 2018, the House of Commons voted 415–119 in favour of the third runway.
 The project has received approval from most of the government.
 A judicial review of the decision was launched by four London boroughs affected by the expansion – Wandsworth, Richmond, Hillingdon and Hammersmith & Fulham – in partnership with Greenpeace and London mayor Sadiq Khan.
 Khan had previously said he would take legal action if it were passed by Parliament.

+On 29 January 2025, after the plans for the third runway were shelved - mainly due to the pandemic, the government backed the expansion and promised to try and cut the red tape that delayed the approval process previously.